clientedev/ObraFlowv2/replit.md

 # Overview
 This project is a comprehensive Flask-based construction site visit tracking system designed to streamline site management, improve communication, and ensure efficient documentation and oversight within the construction industry.
 It offers advanced project management, robust user authentication, visit scheduling, professional report generation with photo annotation, approval workflows, expense tracking, autosave functionality with real-time synchronization, and a comprehensive notification system.
 The system provides complete oversight for construction projects, with market potential in civil engineering and facade specialization.

+# Recent Changes
+**November 19, 2025** - Permission system fixes:
+- Fixed `report_submit_for_approval` route to allow submissions from multiple editable statuses: ['preenchimento', 'Rascunho', 'Rejeitado', 'Em edição', 'Aguardando Aprovação'] (previously only allowed 'Rascunho')
+- Verified non-master users can create reports, edit their own reports, and submit for approval
+- Added timestamp updates and comment clearing when resubmitting rejected reports
+- Confirmed master users can also submit reports for approval on behalf of authors

 # User Preferences
 Preferred communication style: Simple, everyday language.
 Mobile-first design: Date field should be the first input field in report forms.